-Other problems, like an inadequate sump pump or clogged gutters can worsen this problem, but in other cases, it just seems to happen out of nowhere.
+Other problems, like an inadequate sump pump or clogged gutters, can worsen this problem.
+In other cases, it just seems to happen out of nowhere.
 Over time this can create more damage, letting more water into your home and destroying your basement.

 With leaks caused by hydrostatic pressure you absolutely want to call in a professional as soon as possible.
 Sometimes making adjustments to your gutters or sump pump can help slow or reduce leaks, but basement waterproofing is the best long-term solution.
 There are different waterproofing options available, and the professionals at Ray Arnold Masonry & General Contracting can help you determine the best course of action to keep your basement dry and protect your home.